dropbox/stone/doc/generator_ref.rst

 Examples
 ========

-The following examples can all be found in the ``babelapi/example/generator`` folder.
+The following examples can all be found in the ``stone/example/generator`` folder.

 Example 1: List All Namespaces
 ------------------------------

-We'll create a generator ``ex1.babelg.py`` that generates a file called ``ex1.out``.
+We'll create a generator ``ex1.stoneg.py`` that generates a file called ``ex1.out``.
 Each line in the file will be the name of a defined namespace::

-    from babelapi.generator import CodeGenerator
+    from stone.generator import CodeGenerator

     class ExampleGenerator(CodeGenerator):
         def generate(self, api):